Benefits of switching to a hybrid cloud infrastructure

 Is a hybrid cloud right for you?

-Ultimately, you must weigh the pros and cons of a hybrid solution against the needs and priorities of your organization, but a hybrid cloud model is a great option for enterprise organizations looking for the best of both computing worlds.
+It's up to you to weigh the pros and cons of a hybrid solution against the needs and priorities of your organization, but a hybrid cloud model is a great option for enterprise organizations looking for the best of both computing worlds.